What Affects My Credit Score and Interest Rate?

 - Short-term or “payday” loans – These are short-term loans, usually of 30 days or less, hence the term “payday” loans.
 These loans usually have some of the highest APRs of all types of credit, and are used for very short-term, immediate solutions, usually when other options are not available.

 Your credit profile and the types of loans or credit products affect the amount of interest you pay to borrow money.

 A personal loan with a low, fixed rate is a good option for those looking for an affordable, predictable, and convenient way to access money.
-In fact, a lot of our customers consolidate high interest credit card debt into one personal loan to start saving – on average almost $300 per month.* Whether you’re looking to do that or simply finance a major purchase with less hassle, a personal loan could be a great financial option for you.
+In fact, if you're paying just the minimum on your credit cards, you could save nearly $1,300 over the course of your loan when you refinance your high-interest credit card debt with a personal loan.* Whether you’re looking to do that or simply finance a major purchase with less hassle, a personal loan could be a great financial option for you.

 *Savings vary per customer.
 3,690 randomly selected borrowers in a survey conducted from 1/1/18 – 11/30/18 reported an average interest rate on outstanding debt or credit cards of 20.5%.
 Assuming 3% annual fees, based on CFPB, “The Consumer Credit Card Market,” 2015, that yields an APR of 22.74%.
 From 1/1/18 – 11/30/18, borrowers who received a loan via LendingClub to consolidate existing debt or pay off their credit card balance received an average APR of 19.2% and average loan size of $14,700.
 With a paydown period of 36 months on an initial balance of $14,700, the monthly payment for credit cards is $550.06 vs. $513.91 for a personal loan, for total savings of $1,290.88 in interest and fees.